Pediatric Gastroenterology Fellowship

 - Stress neurobiology and neurophysiological correlates of stress-induced pathology

-- Opportunities for research training in state-of-the-art laboratories at affiliated institutions, including the Departments of Medicine, Biochemistry, Genetics, Microbiology, Pathology and Laboratory Medicine and Physiology at the University of Pennsylvania School of Medicine and the Wistar Institute
+- Opportunities for research training in state-of-the-art laboratories at affiliated institutions, including the Departments of Medicine, Biochemistry, Genetics, Microbiology, Pathology and Laboratory Medicine and Physiology at the University of Pennsylvania School of Medicine, The PennCHOP Microbiome Program and the Wistar Institute

 - High publication output and placement in academic positions for fellowship graduates

 Interesting biopsy results from the previous week are presented on screen via a projection microscope by a pediatric pathology faculty member and discussed by the multidisciplinary participants.

 Outpatient clinic conference